 PW [00:08:05] Oh, it was all sorts of things about programming.
-One was interesting, was whether or not we should actually be part of a union since we, that that was a debate that went on for a long time.
-And there were also, there were funny issues about some of the programs that were going on and some of them that were in other languages.
-And we didn't, we found out sometimes that probably we weren't really in support of what was what was being said all the time.
+One was interesting, was whether or not we should actually be part of a union since we, that was a debate that went on for a long time.
+There were also, there were funny issues about some of the programs that were going on and some of them that were in other languages.
+We found out sometimes that probably we weren't really in support of what was being said all the time.
 But it was interesting.
-And in order to actually have some kind of an income, Howie and I thought, well, there's probably something more we can do.
-Just that, we didn't get paid for doing the program, obviously, because it was volunteer, but we started.
-Howie started this.
-I don't know if it was ever officially a company, I think so.
+In order to actually have some kind of an income, Howie and I thought, well, there's probably something more we can do.
+We didn't get paid for doing the program, obviously, because it was volunteer, but we started, Howie started this I don't know if it was ever officially a company, I think so.
 It was called Overtime, B.C.
 Overtime, Overtime Productions.
-And we thought that we should be able to do some work for unions and do some more work on, on labour history.
+And we thought that we should be able to do some work for unions and do some more work on labour history.
 So we did get some contracts.
 We did some work for the Carpenters Union, oral history for them, Howie did a lot of fantastic interviews, oral history interviews with trade unionists all over the province.
-I did some, but he did most of them and we also did a few.
-In those days, of course, video didn't exist and we did slide tape presentations.
+I did some, but he did most of them and we also did a few -- in those days, of course, video didn't exist and we did slide-tape presentations.
 We did a couple for the BCTF.
 One was called "These Were the Reasons", which Howie then later turned into a video and also one called "Strike".
 So it was basically materials for teachers to use if they wanted to talk about labour history.
-So.
 Sound familiar?
 That's the same thing you're doing now.
-So we did.
-We did that.
-And then we actually got a Canada Council grant to do a play about Ginger Goodwin.
-So, my job was to do all the research.
-A guy named Norbert Rubesat did.
-He was the writer.
-And then Howie was producer, I guess.
+So we did that and then we actually got a Canada Council grant to do a play about Ginger Goodwin.
+My job was to do all the research.
+A guy named Norbert Rubesaat, he was the writer, and then Howie was producer, I guess.
 I don't know.
-Anyway, so I did a huge amount of research about Ginger Goodwin, back over to the Archives and, I got so into it.
+Anyway, so I did a huge amount of research about Ginger Goodwin, back over to the archives and I got so into it.
 I spent a lot of time in, not only his work on the Island, but in Trail, and then got hooked on the Western Federation of Miners, and I was this close to thinking, "I have to go to Yorkshire, I have to find out about his history."
 But of course we didn't have the money to do such a thing.